Sam Streva was the mentor of Jack Dragna, the first modern American Mafia boss of Los Angeles.

 By 1900, Dominick was married and living in El Paso, Texas, where he owned a modest ranch with a few horses, one head of cattle, and a grocery.
 Ten years later, he was independently wealthy, and living in Long Beach, California, with his wife and children.

 Beginning around 1905, the most prominent Italian gang in Los Angeles were the Matranga family, whose legitimate business was also in fruit vending.
-The Matrangas of Los Angeles, originally from Monreale, near Palermo, were related to the founder of the Mafia in New Orleans, Charles Matranga.
-In Los Angeles, the Matrangas were engaged in a protracted feud with the Ardizzone/Cuccia gang, whose members were originally from Piana dei Greci (today, Piana degli Albanesi), near Corleone.
+(It’s claimed the Matrangas of Los Angeles were related to the founder of the Mafia in New Orleans, Charles Matranga.
+No evidence has been forthcoming.
+(Updated: JC, 13 April 2020) In Los Angeles, the Matrangas were engaged in a protracted feud with the Ardizzone/Cuccia gang.

 Sam Streva is called a mentor to Jack Dragna, the future boss of Los Angeles.
 He first appears in a 1902 Los Angeles city directory as a barber living in the Sicilian colony of San Pedro, a port town south of the city center.
 His first son, named Vincent, was born that year.
 By the 1910 census, Salvatore, also called Sam, was a fruit merchant.
 In 1915, when his arrest for extortion was being covered in the local news, Streva was named as the ringleader of the San Pedro gang extorting Dominico Lauricella.